 In 1975 it took approximately 64 days for a chicken to reach slaughter weight.
-Now, due to selective breeding techniques used by the chicken meat industry to efficiently produce higher quantities of meat, a chicken can be ready for slaughter in just 35 days.14
+Now, due to selective breeding techniques used by the chicken meat industry to efficiently produce higher quantities of meat, a chicken can be ready for slaughter in just 35 days.18

 Rapid body growth can cause all sorts of problems for factory farmed chickens.
 Some grow so big that their legs are unable to support their own body weight.
 They may suffer broken bones, swollen joints and spinal damage, causing unimaginable pain.
 Bone weakness often results in degenerative diseases, with increasing pain and discomfort as chickens grow.
-This also makes chickens more likely to suffer fractures when they become agitated or when they are moved.15
+This also makes chickens more likely to suffer fractures when they become agitated or when they are moved.19

 The law is not on their side

 National Model Codes of Practice apply in addition to some animal welfare laws; however, these Codes also fail to provide true protection.
-To make matters worse, they are often used to justify many cruel factory farming practices.19 The current Model Code of Practice for the Welfare of Animals: Domestic Poultry (version 4) (the Poultry Code) is no exception.
+To make matters worse, they are often used to justify many cruel factory farming practices.22 The current Model Code of Practice for the Welfare of Animals: Domestic Poultry (version 4) (the Poultry Code) is no exception.